 The getCornerWorstMove() still loses most of the games, but it seems to win a few more games than getWorstMove() (6% compared to 2%).
 Does taking the corner spaces when they are available really make a difference?

-We can check by setting X’s algorithm to getWorstMove() and O’s algorithm to getCornerWorstMove(), and then running the program.
+You can check by setting X’s algorithm to getWorstMove() and O’s algorithm to getCornerWorstMove(), and then running the program.
 Try changing the function calls and running the program again.

 In fact, this chapter would make a good science fair project.
 Your problem can be which set of moves leads to the most wins against other sets of moves, and make a hypothesis about which is the best strategy.
 After running several simulations, you can determine which strategy works best.
-You can make a science fair project out of a simulation of any board game!
-And it is all because you know exactly how to instruct the computer to do it, step by step, line by line.
+With programming you can make a science fair project out of a simulation of any board game!
+And it is all because you know how to instruct the computer to do it, step by step, line by line.
 You can speak the computer’s language, and get it to do large amounts of data processing and number crunching for you.

 That’s all for the text-based games in this book.
-Games that only use text can be fun, even though there simple.
+Games that only use text can be fun, even though they’re simple.
 But most modern games use graphics, sound, and animation to make much more exciting looking games.
 For the rest of the chapters in this book, we will learn how to create games with graphics by using a Python module called Pygame.